The Concordat to Support the Career Development of Researchers

 Commonly known as the Researcher Development Concordat, is an agreement between stakeholders to improve the employment and support for researchers and researcher careers in higher education in the UK.

 It sets out three clear principles of environment and culture, employment, and professional and career development.
 The principles are underpinned by obligations for the four key stakeholder groups, funders, institutions, researchers, and managers of researchers, to realise the aims of the concordat.
-The secretariat responsibility for the concordat is held by Universities UK.

 What is the background to the concordat?